Soft Tissue Sarcoma in Dogs

 Vaccine

-Vaccines that protect against soft tissue sarcoma are on the horizon but are not currently in routine use.19 A 2007 study using a xenogenic VEGF vaccine reported a 30% response rate, demonstrating that this vaccine has potential to be useful.20
+Vaccines that protect against soft tissue sarcoma are on the horizon but are not currently in routine use.19 A 2007 study using a xenogenic VEGF vaccine reported a 30% response rate, demonstrating that this vaccine has the potential to be useful.20

 Diet

 There are no specific dietary recommendations for dogs with soft tissue sarcoma.
-If your dog’s tumor is located in her mouth, she may need a soft or canned diet to make eating easier and more comfortable.
+If your dog’s tumor is in her mouth, she may need a soft or canned diet to make eating easier and more comfortable.

 Supplements

-Supplements can be a great addition to your dog’s diet and can easily add some cancer-fighting compounds to their daily treatment routine.
+Supplements can be a great addition to your dog’s diet and can easily add cancer-fighting compounds to their daily treatment routine.
 Although there are no specific products for soft tissue sarcoma, supplements like medicinal mushrooms, curcumin extracted from turmeric, and fish oil with omega-3 fatty acids offer numerous general wellness benefits, such as helping to reduce inflammation.22

 Integrative Treatment for Canine Soft Tissue Sarcoma